erick805/rickylau-dev/content/blog/react-hooks/index.md

 ## Managing Local State

 <h4 align="center">What is state in React?</h4>

 In simple terms, state is simply an object which contains all your key-value pairs, state determines how your components render & behave.

-_State allows your component to be dynamic and interactive._
+State allows your component to be dynamic and interactive.

+_State not to be confused with props is what is managed within the component, where as props is what gets passed to the component._

 <h4 align="center">How classes manage local state in React</h4>